T-racey/My100DaysofCode/log.md

 Along with one of my pairing buddies we managed to complete the 5 set tasks!
 The construction of the app was a bit of a challenge, but we got there in the end.
 The interplay between the component and js files was 'interesting!'.

-For a further hour of coding I revised Flexbox basics and Flexbox containers.git
+For a further hour of coding I revised Flexbox basics and Flexbox containers.